blipinsk/FlippableStackView/README.md

         public void initStack(int numberOfStacked)

-  2. And the other one... a bit more advanced (lets you customize all the scale-related parameters):
+  2. And the other one... a bit more advanced (lets you customize all the scale-related and alignment-related parameters):

         public void initStack(int numberOfStacked, float currentPageScale, float topStackedScale, float overlapFactor, StackPageTransformer.Gravity gravity)